 IAG Reporting

 Dave Michelson presented the latest version of the IAG reports designed to create awareness and visibility for all CRs’ performance in the IAG space.
 Dave and team worked with TXUE in developing this latest revision.
 Each CR will be represented on a single graph for their percentage of IAGs to the total number of applicable transactions sent for the reported month.
 A top bar graph will depict those CRs whose percentage is above 1%.
 The matrix below will tally the number of CRs who fell within the respective percentage buckets.
 The goal is to drive CRs to fall below 1%.
 1% represents slightly below the market average percentage to serve as a goal.
-The TF agreed with the approach and it was decided monthly reporting will continue until the end of 2015.
+The TF agreed with the approach and it was decided ERCOT monthly reporting to RMS will continue until the end of 2015.
 At that time, it will be evaluated (under the purview of TDTMS) if the reporting will be effective on a quarterly basis.
 Tomas indicated if the values are presented on a quarterly basis, any anomalies would be normalized and if a CR’s percentage is high, then it is representative of consistent poor performance.

 New MarkeTrak API SLO metrics